Johnny Depp Professional Guitarist Jammed With Paul McCartney, ZZ Top, Aerosmith, And Alice Cooper [Videos]

 Keith Richards of The Rolling Stones

 Kieth Richards and Johnny Depp also had the opportunity to take the stage together.
 After years of friendship, it finally happened.
-The Jack Sparrow actor has known Kieth Richards since 1995, It was only after Kieth Richards portrayed Jack Sparrow’s father in Pirates of the Caribbean that Richards and Depp played music together.
+The Jack Sparrow actor has known Keith Richards since 1995, It was only after Keith Richards portrayed Jack Sparrow’s father in Pirates of the Caribbean that Richards and Depp played music together.

-Johnny Depp loves to play guitar, and meet other creative people, especially other musicians.
+Johnny Depp loves to play guitar and meet other creative people, especially other musicians.

 RELATED REPORTS FROM THE INQUISITR